 Depending on what you enjoy, you can drive for 10 minutes inland from the Costa del Sol and find typical white Andalucian Villages, visit designer shops in Puerto Banus, enjoy a meal surrounded by the scent of orange blossom in Marbella Old Town or choose from 40 Golf courses on the Costa Del Sol.

 There are on average 320 days of sun on this coast so there is plenty of opportunities to visit the numerous beaches, walk in the mountains, swim or water ski on the lakes, visit a theme park or shop at a flea or street market.

 Please take time to plan your break, it is well worth visiting Marbella Old Town, Estepona, Ojen, historic Ronda and Istan.
 Granada is only 1.5 hours away and Cordoba 2 hours.
 Malaga itself is a beautiful city – one of Europe’s most underrated with its cathedral, museums and pot area with its new Pompidou Centre which is the only one outside Paris.
-You can stroll around the port with its luxurious yachts and people watch in Puerto Banus or Benalmadena.
+You can stroll around the port with its luxurious yachts and people-watch in Puerto Banus or Benalmadena.
 Sit on a Costa Del Sol beach on a clear day, squinting to see Gibraltar with Africa in the distance.

 During most of the year (weather permitting) there is a catamaran ferry from Marbella Marina to Puerto Banus which takes about 30 minutes and is a great way to travel.